Humans Who Harm (Abusers and Psychopaths)

-As someone who spent a great portion of my life surrounded by abusers (and psychopaths), I had to learn safety skills—how to identify and handle these humans who harm.
+As someone who spent a significant portion of my life surrounded by abusers and psychopaths, I had to learn safety skills—how to identify and navigate humans who harm.

-For the safety of humanity, I believe all good humans must know how to detect abusers (and psychopaths), too.
+For the safety and sanity of humanity, I believe all good humans must learn how to detect abusers and psychopaths, too.

-I believe it’s the only way we’ll be able to prevent them from obtaining power over anyone or anything … including courts and nations.
+I believe it’s the only way to prevent those individuals who cause harm from obtaining power over anyone or anything … including courts and nations.

-For we can encounter abusers (and psychopaths) anywhere we travel or live.
+We can encounter abusers and psychopaths anywhere we travel or live.
 They pass before us, including on television.
+They can impact our mental and physical health anywhere.

-The problem is that many humans don’t know when they’re witnessing an abuser (or a psychopath)—or all that these harmful individuals are capable of.
+The problem is that many humans don’t seem to realize when they’re witnessing an abuser or a psychopath … or all that these harmful individuals are capable of.

-When abusers (and psychopaths) go undetected, they can get away with whatever they wish.
+When abusers and psychopaths go undetected or unregulated, they can get away with whatever they wish.

-Abusers might be rich or not.
+Abusers might be wealthy or not.
 Abusers might be white or not.
 Abusers might be old or not.
 Abusers might be male or not.

-Innocent victims forced to protect themselves via self-defense are not abusers.
-They are innocent victims being forced to protect themselves via self-defense.
+When supporting survivors, we learn that innocent victims forced to protect themselves via self-defense are not abusers.
+They are innocent victims forced to protect themselves via self-defense.

 Abusers might abuse at random, daily, for brief moments, or for prolonged periods.
 They might abuse anyone or anything they come across.
 We might never see the abuser as they abuse.